surecart/surecart-wp-plugin/readme.txt

 Yes, all the strings in SureCart can be translated and over time we hope to offer many translations out of the box.

 == Changelog ==

+= 1.5.2 - January 13, 2023 =
+* Fix: 2 Column layout squished on price selector block.
+* Fix: Some customers not having permissions to switch their subscription.

 = 1.5.1 - January 12, 2023 =
 * New: Limit the number of times a customer can use a Subscription Saver discount.